Building and Construction Contracts

 A unit processing contract is the most used type of contract in the building and construction project area.
 The buyer (owner of the property) will choose a unit price before entering into the bidding process.
 Therefore, if additional units are required after the construction project has begun, this price can be adjusted, making it simpler for the buyer and the contractor to reach an agreement regarding change orders.

 These contracts are also known as alliance contracts.
 They are a more modernized contract in which all parties with an interest in the property are involved in the construction process.
 Therefore, the buyer, contractor, designer, architect, and others will be involved in the planning stage of the construction project.

 If you need help drafting a building and construction contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law with an average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law with an average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.